Oonuliina/fullstack-project2/README.md

 # fullstack-project2
-A web app using REST API
+A web server using REST API

 Esittelyvideo: https://youtu.be/RNUbvRmux6I